iLert/docs/integrations/prometheus.md

 ## In Prometheus Alertmanager: add webhook receiver <a href="#add-webhook" id="add-webhook"></a>

 1. Add a [Webhook configuration](https://prometheus.io/docs/alerting/configuration/#webhook\_config) from the alert manager in the configuration file.
-Use the URL generated in iLert as the Webhook URL:
+Use the URL generated in ilert as the Webhook URL:

 ```yaml
 receivers: